AutodeskGames/stingray-docs/source/source_access/getting_started/user_accounts.md

-# User accounts
+# Register as a Stingray developer

-In order to access the Stingray source code, you must set up user accounts for the following sites.
+In order to access the Stingray source code, you must set up user accounts for GitHub and for the Autodesk Gamedev portal, if you don't already have them.
+Then, you have to request access to the Stingray source on the Gamedev site.

 ## Register for GitHub